Woodpark

 Income levels sit below national averages according to AreaSearch assessment

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Woodpark suburb had a median taxpayer income of $45,776 and an average income of $57,185.
-These figures are lower than national averages of $60,817 and $83,003 respectively across Greater Sydney.
-Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, estimated median income is approximately $49,832 and average income is around $62,252.
-According to Australian Bureau of Statistics Census data from 2021, individual incomes are at the 20th percentile ($658 weekly) while household incomes are at the 62nd percentile.
-Income distribution shows 38.7% (749 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 30.9% occupy this bracket.
-High housing costs consume 18.9% of income, but strong earnings place disposable income at the 58th percentile.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Woodpark had a median income among taxpayers of $45,776 and an average income of $57,185.
+These figures are lower than national averages, which stood at $60,817 and $83,003 respectively across Greater Sydney during the same period.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, current estimates for Woodpark's median income would be approximately $49,832 and average income around $62,252 as of September 2025.
+As per the 2021 Census figures, individual incomes in Woodpark lag at the 20th percentile with weekly earnings of $658, while household income performs better at the 62nd percentile.
+Income distribution data shows that 38.7% of the population (748 individuals) fall within the $1,500 - $2,999 income range, similar to regional levels where 30.9% occupy this bracket.
+High housing costs consume 18.9% of income in Woodpark, yet strong earnings place disposable income at the 58th percentile.
 The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income